AzariasB/escaya/src/ast/README.md

     type: string;
     directives: [ Directive ];
     leafs: [ Statement | ImportDeclaration | ExportDeclaration | ExportDefault ];
+    webComat: boolean;
     start: number;
     end: number;
 }
 ```

-`leafs` are used for every new block scope.
+`leafs` are used for every new block scope to make it easier not to forget that this is a block that should create a new lexical environment.

 ## Node